SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 ~~~
 {: .language-python}

-Here, we use pytest's **mark** capability to add metadata to this specific test - in this case, marking that it's a parameterised test. `parameterize()` is actually a **decorator**, and we'll be finding out more about these later in the course.
-The arguments we pass to `parameterize()` indicate that we wish to pass additional arguments to the function as it is executed a number of times, and what we'll call these arguments.
-We also pass the arguments we want to test with the expected result, which are picked up by the function.
-In this case, we are passing in two tests which will be run sequentially.
+Here, we use pytest's **mark** capability to add metadata to this specific test - in
+this case, marking that it's a parameterised test. `parameterize()` is actually a Python
+**decorator**.
+The arguments we pass to `parameterize()` indicate that we wish to pass
+additional arguments to the function as it is executed a number of times, and what we'll
+call these arguments.
+We also pass the arguments we want to test with the expected
+result, which are picked up by the function.
+In this case, we are passing in two tests
+which will be run sequentially.

 The big pluses here are that we don't need to write separate functions for each of them, which can mean writing our tests scales better as our code becomes more complex and we need to write more tests.